vttresearch/siteopt_toolbox/docs/installation.md

 > conda activate spinetb
 ```

 N.B.
 If you get error CondaError: Run 'conda init' before 'conda activate', run

 ```
 > source activate base
-> conda activate spinetoolbox
+> conda activate spinetb
 ```

-- Install Spine toolbox.  in https://github.com/Spine-tools/Spine-Toolbox?tab=readme-ov-file#installation-from-sources-using-git
+- Install Spine toolbox:

 ```
 > python -m pip install spinetoolbox
 > where python
 ```

-The last command prints the python interpreter path, which you should make note of.
+The last command prints the Python interpreter path, which you should make note of.
 The command is applied in Windows.
 In Linux use "which python".
-If several paths are shown, make note of the one which is under miniconda/envs.
+If several paths are shown, make note of the one which is under **miniconda/envs**.

 Exit the command prompt.